What are explanation skills?

 • What does the author think about this?
 How do you know?

-Explanation skills
+Explanation activities

-Sorting Texts
+Sorting texts

-• To give some one information
+To give information

-• To entertain someone
+To entertain

 Favourite Authors